kaleturgay/B4/README.md

 # B4
-Build your own Black Bone Black.
+Build your own Beagle Bone Black.

 1. Build your own u-boot
 2. Build your own kernel